 Conclusion

-Fruits are recommended for parakeets in small amounts on a daily basis.
+Fruits are recommended for parakeets in small amounts daily.
 Grapes are safe for their consumption and can be incorporated into their diet without concern.
 Parakeets also love other fruits, however there are some fruits that are toxic to them.
 It is best to consult with a veterinarian whenever you have doubts about food safety for your parakeet.

 Featured Image Credit by Piqsels